-So, if you have decided that counselling is something that you would like to try, you may be feeling very anxious about opening up to someone you don't know.
+If you have decided that counselling is something you would like to try, you may be still feeling very anxious about opening up to someone you don't know.
 This is a big and important first step and if you haven't had any counselling before it may feel really difficult.
 So, apart from looking for a counsellor who holds the right qualifications, it is important that you feel comfortable with them.

 Below are some frequently asked questions and answers.